New transparency regime affecting property in ScotlandTransitional grace period ends on 1 April 2024

 The Land Reform (Scotland) Act 2016 (Register of Persons Holding a Controlled Interest in Land) Regulations 2021 (the 2021 Regulations) came into force on 1 April 2022.

-Subject to some important exemptions and exceptions (details of which are set out below), the 2021 Regulations oblige owners or tenants (under registered long leases of over 20 years) to enter (in a new public register) information about themselves, the property, and the identity of persons who, though not holding legal title, have power to exercise significant influence or control over what happens to the property.
+Subject to some important exemptions and exceptions, the 2021 Regulations oblige owners or tenants (under registered long leases of over 20 years) to enter (in a new public register) information about themselves, the property, and the identity of persons who, though not holding legal title, have power to exercise significant influence or control over what happens to the property.

 - owners/tenants holding legal title as “recorded persons” and